Mentoring for deaf young people

 Each young person will be matched with their own deaf mentor.
 They’ll be able to chat with their mentor to get support and guidance on a wide range of topics, such as:

 - further education

-They’ll be able to chat through text messages or by video messages if they prefer to use British Sign Language (BSL).
+They’ll be able to chat through text messages or by pre-recorded video messages using British Sign Language (BSL) or speech.
 All a young person needs is access to a phone, tablet, laptop or computer with an internet connection.

 There are many great benefits to having a mentor, these include:

 - developing coping skills in dealing with setbacks and challenges